dm117/NBA-terminal/README.md

 How to (OSX and Linux):

-- Download the "NBA" executable above (I recommend putting it in your home directory)
+- Download the folder under "release" (you can get rid of everything but the "NBA" executable)
-- Run it (usually using "./NBA").
+- Run NBA (usually using "./NBA").
 - If it's your first time running the program (ever) it will download the CSV so you'll need to run it again.

 What it does now: